benoitletondor/mvp-core/README.md

 - `Fragment`
 - `DialogFragment`

-The `Presenter` is instanciated and kept across configuration changes using a [`Loader`](https://developer.android.com/guide/components/loaders.html).
+The `Presenter` is instantiated and kept across configuration changes using a [`Loader`](https://developer.android.com/guide/components/loaders.html).

 **The implementation follows the one of my [Android Studio MVP Template](https://github.com/benoitletondor/Android-Studio-MVP-template) and everything is explained in details in the README, so you should definitely check it.**